Michelle Mone, Baroness Mone: Political career

 Mone says she previously supported the Labour Party, as did her family, but withdrew her support in 2009 after the prime minister, Gordon Brown, increased the top income tax rate to 50%, also indicating that she would leave the UK.
-She further stated that Brown and his government mismanaged the country's finances during the global economic crisis.
+She further stated that Brown and his government mismanaged the country's finances during the 2008 financial crisis.

 During the London riots in August 2011, Mone called for the army to be brought in and tweeted "People who riot, steal, cover face deserve zero human rights".
 In January 2012, she gave an interview to The Sunday Times stating her intention to move herself and her business to England were Scotland to become independent following the 2014 referendum on the issue.
 However, despite Scotland voting No in the referendum, Mone confirmed a few months later that she was leaving Scotland.

 On 10 August 2015, the government announced that Mone would lead a two-part review into entrepreneurship and small businesses, particularly focusing upon setting up small businesses in deprived areas, under the Work and Pensions Secretary, Iain Duncan Smith.
 On 27 August 2015, the prime minister, David Cameron, announced a list of new creations of life peers, including Mone.
 Her inclusion drew criticism from other business leaders.
 Some Conservatives questioned her suitability for the House of Lords.
-The Scotsman reported that senior Scottish Conservatives also criticised Cameron's action, with an unnamed Conservative describing Mone as "a public relations creation, a personal brand rather than a serious businesswoman".

 Mone was criticised on Twitter when her first vote in the House of Lords was to vote against a motion to delay government cuts to tax credits of around £1,300 a year for three million low-income families.
 Mone responded to the controversy by tweeting that people should "work hard" and not "look for excuses" for their own poverty.
 In October 2016 she said that she was wrong to support the cuts and she regretted the way she voted.

 Attendance in House of Lords

-In her maiden speech in the House of Lords, Mone stated: "I look forward to playing a full and active role in your lordships’ house".
+In her maiden speech in the House of Lords, Mone stated: "I look forward to playing a full and active role in your lordships' house".
 The Times reported in 2018 that in the previous year, Mone had only attended the House of Lords on 12% of the days in which it was sitting, missing important debates including on the Brexit bill.
 Her low attendance led SNP MSP Rona Mackay to describe her as the "Layabout Lady of Mayfair" and businessman Douglas Anderson, who had criticised her original appointment, called for her to resign.
 By early 2022, Mone had made only five speeches in the House of Lords and asked 22 written questions.
-As of December 2022, she had not spoken in a debate since March 2020 and had last voted in April 2022.
+In December 2022, Mone's spokesperson said she was taking a leave of absence from the House of Lords in order to "clear her name" of allegations [see PPE Medpro controversy, below] that had been "unjustly levelled against her".
+At that time, Mone had not spoken in a debate since March 2020 and had last voted in April 2022.